This post may contain affiliate links. Please read our disclosure policy.

 Shrimp and sausage jambalaya in a bowl with onions, celery, and green bell peppers in the background.

-Enjoy a bowl of this authentic Jambalaya and pair it with some crunchy French Bread, spicy Crawfish Beignets, or golden-brown Hush Puppies.
-For a sweet finish, treat yourself to a slice of festive King Cake or a luscious serving of Bananas Foster.
+Serve this flavorful jambalaya with French Bread, Crawfish Beignets, or Hush Puppies.
+For dessert, enjoy a slice of King Cake or a warm serving of Bananas Foster.

 Why You’ll Love This Recipe